Applying and decisions

 You may apply for extra time for an overdue report.
 The extra time is requested in the application details in the application system.

+Applications for audiovisual work support are processed in the order they are submitted.
+The aim is to reach a decision in less than ten weeks.
+Applications are processed on working days.
+No decisions are issued at weekends and during holidays.
 The processing time depends on the number of applications at any given time.
-The schedule of the decision may also depend on the content of the application and whether it has to be returned for completion.
-You can ask about the schedule through the application system.
+The amount of time that it takes to issue the support decision may also depend on the content of the application and whether it has to be returned to the applicant for completion.
+The processing time may also be affected by the possible application period.

 You can start creating the work/production at your own risk before the support decision is made.

-For DigiDemo, CreaDemo, CreMa and Mediarata grants, costs incurred after the submission of the application can be included as project costs.
+For DigiDemo and CreaDemo grants, costs incurred after the submission of the application can be included as project costs.

 If the work does not yet have a producer and production company and the workshop has educational elements, you can apply for a personal grant as training support.
-If the work to be developed already has a producer, support is applied for through the production company as support for international promotion.
+If the work to be developed already has a producer and it is a documentary project support is applied for through the production company as support for international promotion in accordance with the support guidelines for that support.

 The support application must be submitted before the start of the event.
-Decisions on training support are made at AVEK’s Education Section meetings, and you can see the decision dates and the deadlines for applications on the Application deadlines page.
+Decisions on training support are made at AVEK’s Education Section meetings, the decision dates and the deadlines for applications will be announced separately.

 The support for international promotion is decided on by the CEO of Kopiosto, and the decision meetings are held about once a month.